stonepros/stone/doc/releases/nautilus.rst

   * The new archive zone federation feature enables full preservation of all objects (including history) in a separate zone.

-- *CephFS*:
+- *StoneFS*:

   * MDS stability has been greatly improved for large caches and long-running clients with a lot of RAM.
 Cache trimming and client capability recall is now throttled to prevent overloading the MDS.
-  * CephFS may now be exported via NFS-Ganesha clusters in environments managed by Rook.
-Ceph manages the clusters and ensures high-availability and scalability.
+  * StoneFS may now be exported via NFS-Ganesha clusters in environments managed by Rook.
+Stone manages the clusters and ensures high-availability and scalability.
 An `introductory demo
     <https://ceph.com/community/deploying-a-cephnfs-server-cluster-with-rook/>`_
     is available.
 More automation of this feature is expected to be forthcoming